GIDSOpenStandaarden/GIDS-HTI-Protocol/HTI.md

 The `instantiatesCanonical` is not a required field.
 However we discourage the omittance of the field, there are scenarios we want to support that do not require a task definition to be present in the launch.

 ##### Person reference
-When referring to persons in the FHIR task object, please keep in mind that FHIR does allow personal details such as e-mail addresses and displayname as part of the FHIR standard, however the HTI:core standard explicitly forbids the personal data to be exchanged by the launch.
+When referring to persons in the FHIR task object, please keep in mind that a FHIR reference does allow personal details such as e-mail addresses and displayname as part of the FHIR standard.
+However, the HTI:core standard explicitly forbids the personal data to be exchanged by the launch.
 The user **MUST** be identified by a persistent pseudo identifier.
-The `for` field **SHOULD** be used for the person for who is actively participating in the launch and is responsible for performing the task.
+The `for` field **SHOULD** always be a [person reference](#person-reference) to the user that should execute the task
 The `for` field is a reference that consists of both resource type and identifier.
 This implies that the format **MUST** be:
 ```
 <ResourceType>/<Identifier>
 ```